DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 When it comes to choosing a publication format, the following general recommendations should be kept in mind:

 * EPUB is a good choice for ebooks, less so for periodicals.
 EPUB potentially combines the advantages of PDF (single-file distribution) with HTML (reflowable/screen size-independent design, small file sizes, modularity/reusability, automation).
 * At the time of writing, HTML5 is theoretically the 'ideal' format.
-It is increasingly used in multimedia journalism (a good example is the report 'Snow Fall' published in the *New York Times* in December 2012 <!-- link to: http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek --> ).
+It is increasingly used in multimedia journalism (a good example is the report 'Snow Fall' published in the *New York Times* in December 2012 <!-- link to: <a href="http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek">http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek</a> --> ).
 However this poses three important problems for publishers: the format is not supported by ebook stores such as iBooks and Kobo; it lacks the rich metadata support of EPUB; and it requires technical workarounds in order to allow for single-file distribution.
 * PDF is the easiest format to integrate in existing workflows, but since it is essentially meant for print, it too has disadvantages when it comes to electronic publishing.
 It is a fixed-layout format, meaning that it does not dynamically reflow to adapt to different screen dimensions; it provides only rudimentary multimedia support; and the files can quickly become too large for the purposes intended.

 ##Research publication